 1. Torres del Paine (The Towers)

-The iconic granite peaks of the Torres del Paine are the park’s most famous sight.
-You can reach a viewpoint at the base of the towers by hiking the Base Torres Trail, which is one of the park’s most popular hikes (about 8 hours round trip).
+The iconic granite peaks known as the Torres del Paine are the park’s most famous feature.
+You can hike the Base Torres Trail to reach the viewpoint at the base of the towers.
+It’s a challenging but rewarding hike that takes about 8 hours round trip.

 2. Grey Glacier